DICE-UNC/jargon/README.md

 #### Escape spec chars in pam password #288

 Added escaping of characters that cause problems with the kvp processing when sending PAM passwords and integrated into PAMAuth.
 This is linked to iRODS https://github.com/irods/irods/issues/3528

+#### Look at NIO paths and files in order to create visitor pattern walkers #294

+Add NIO path and files semantics to support walkers and visitors (for indexers)